 There are two correct answers to this question:

-Second, you need enough car insurance to protect your life from turning into a living hell if you have a car accident.
+Second, you need enough car insurance to protect your life from financial ruin if you have a car accident.
 That can be as easy as buying the minimum coverage, in some cases, though rarely.
 Or it can be much more complicated.

 Who should buy minimum levels of liability car insurance?